Warzone2100/warzone2100/doc/PIE.md

 ### TYPE

-> TYPE X
+> TYPE 211

-This indicates the type of the file through a hexadecimal combination of flags.
-The following values can be used:
+This indicates the type of the file through a hexadecimal combination of the flags 0x200, 0x10 and 0x1.
+The following flags are available:

+* 0x00001 -- Disables additive rendering
+* 0x00002 -- Enables additive rendering
+* 0x00004 -- Enables premultiplied rendering

+* 0x00010 -- Rolls object to face the camera.
+Used for projectiles shaped like a cylinder.
+* 0x00020 -- Pitches object to completely face the camera.
+Used for projectiles shaped like a sphere.

 * 0x00200 -- Reserved for backward compatibility.
 * 0x01000 -- Specifies that the model should not be stretched to fit terrain.
 For defensive buildings that have a deep foundation.
 * 0x10000 -- Specifies the usage of the TCMask feature, for which a texture named 'page-N_tcmask.png' (*N* being a number) should be used together with the model's ordinary texture.
 This flag replaced old team coloration methods (read ticket #851).

 ### TEXTURE